Stoozing – make free cash

 Earn interest from 0% credit cards

-In stoozing's heyday, the amounts people could get were huge, with the biggest stooze-pot we heard about being £80,000 of 0% credit card debt (multiple cards, continually rolling onto 0% deals) which saved the 'stoozer' nearly £5,000 a year as the money was offset in their flexible mortgage.
+In stoozing's heyday, the amounts people could get were huge.
+The biggest stooze-pot we heard about was £80,000 of 0% credit card debt (multiple cards, continually rolling onto 0% deals) which saved the 'stoozer' nearly £5,000 a year as the money was offset against their mortgage.

 Though you can't match those figures now, it's still possible to make a bit of free cash.